mushi14/CustomShell/README.md

  - prefix_search function performs the prefix search on the history array and returns the latest search
    result that matches the prefix that is being searched.
  - num_search function searches the history array and looks for the given command number.

+3) pipe.c: This file is for handling the piping commands.
+ - populate_strcut is a function that parses the tokens into commands and stores it into the cmds struct.
+   The values are read from the new_token array, an array of all tokens parsed, cleaned, and separated in order.
+ - execute_pipeline is a recursive function that executes the given struct of commands and stores to
+   either an output.

+4) tokenizer.c: This file is for cleaning, parsing, replacing the whole line received in the commands into
+                something that is easy to use and call.
+ - next_token function retrieves the next token from a string.
+If the token contains environmental variables
+   or quotes, this function parsing those and returns it as one token.
+ - add_token function adds the given token to the new_tok array which is used for storing all the
+   tokens in order parsed, cleaned, and expanded.
+ - print_token function prints the new_token array.

+5) user_info.c: This file is for finding the current username, hostname, and home directory.

+6) shell.c: This is the main functionality of my program.
+It integreates all the files, and functions within
+            those files, to perform the full functionality of my shell.
+The functionality consists of built in
+            functions such as "cd", "setenv", "jobs", and "exit".
+My shell also copes with history, which consists
+            of last 100 commands, which is integrated in shell.c.
+This file also takes care of signal handling such
+            as SIGINT and SIGCHLD.
+Comments check, redirection, and piping are also implemented in shell.c along
+            with fork.